thechandanbhagat/cv-forge/README.md

 Description: We are looking for a Senior Software Engineer with 5+ years of experience in JavaScript, React, and Node.js.
 Must have experience with cloud platforms and agile methodologies.
 Strong communication skills required."
 ```

-### 2. Generate Tailored CV (Simple One-Step Process)
+### 2. Generate Tailored CV (Simple One-Step Process - PDF by Default)
 ```
-"Generate a tailored CV for me and save it as a PDF based on this job posting:
+"Generate a tailored CV for me based on this job posting:

 Job Title: Senior Software Engineer
 Company: TechCorp Inc